 Global Tree Assessment

-The Global Tree Assessment aims to provide conservation assessments of the world’s tree species by 2020.
+The Global Tree Assessment (GTA) aims to assess the conservation status of every known tree species by the year 2020.

 The Global Tree Assessment was launched in 2015 in recognition of the poor understanding of the conservation status of the world’s tree species, limiting the conservation action that can be taken towards saving threatened species.
 The initiative is coordinated by BGCI and the IUCN Species Survival Commission Global Tree Specialist Group (IUCN-SSC GTSG) and acts as a continuation and expansion of the red list activities undertaken by the two groups over the last 20 years.